NetworkBlockDevice/nbd/doc/proto.md

     Choose the export which the client would like to use, end option haggling, and proceed to the transmission phase.
-Data: name of the export, free-form UTF8 text (subject to limitations by server implementation).
+Data: name of the export, free-form UTF-8 text (subject to limitations by server implementation).
+The length of the name is determined from the option header, and does NOT include a NUL terminator.
 If the chosen export does not exist or requirements for the chosen export are not met (e.g., the client did not negotiate TLS for an export where the server requires it), the server should close the connection.

     A special, "empty", name (i.e., the length field is zero and no name is specified), is reserved for a "default" export, to be used in cases